Spinach Companion Plants, Flowers, and Herbs

 • Kale

-Companion Flowers for Spinach
+Companion Flowers To Plant With Spinach

 Petunias and tansy flowers are commonly used as companion plants in the garden because they deter pests while attracting pollinators.
 These species can be aggressive and invasive in nature, so don’t let them escape from your garden!
-To help combat their competitiveness it is best to have your spinach already planted and with established root systems before bringing these beautiful flowering species into your garden.

 • Petunias